What is Social Media Intelligence (SOCMINT)?

 The IC and the policymakers employ SOCMINT to guarantee safety and security to the population and to forecast crises.

 At the tactical level, SOCMINT provides up-to-date information on a particular situation or event, which a newspaper or local news cannot deliver.
 Having access to this information allows law enforcement to observe how an event could unfold and how the individuals involved in the event communicate with each other.
 A “burst” of tweets enables the authorities to identify the location of an event and of the people who are posting data.
 Consequently, it eases the management of the situation.
-Social media also gives the opportunity to the public to communicate with the authorities and provide them with real-time intelligence.
+Social media also give the opportunity to the public to communicate with the authorities and provide them with real-time intelligence.

 At the strategic level, SOCMINT could provide information and warnings about developing threats, both locally and overseas.
 The intelligence agencies also use social media platforms to conduct secret operations, create strategic effects, and mislead the enemy.

 At the operational level, the examination of patterns of communication on social media can lead to the uncovering and understanding of terrorist networks and future targets.
 In this case, social media platforms are able to expose violent posts and content.
-Consequently, they provide the background of the social media users, with their connections, whereabouts and motivations.
+Consequently, they provide the background of the social media users, with their connections, whereabouts, and motivations.

 SOCMINT and Terrorism